Linda Rand with her next Pandemic Diaries installment “Tinderbox,” about navigating the fires in Oregon, personal relationships, and new normals.

 Some of our internal worries have become the forefront of our collective reality the world over, although, surprisingly, there are still deniers.
 People cling to the idea that COVID isn’t that bad and try to shun masks.
 People imagine boogeymen are running around lighting fires instead of thinking it’s bad land management and climate change.

-Why won’t PGE put their lines underground?
+Why won’t PGE solve the problem of their power lines and how they contribute to the wildfires?
 Why did colonialism take a lush land, a place that indigenous people had managed as a thriving ecosystem for thousands of years, and turn it into a wasteland of cows and monoculture, empty consumerism?

 The car radio is playing Cage the Elephant’s “Social Cues.”
 I think of cocktails in bars, art receptions, green rooms for bands littered with empty bottles and glasses, summers dancing sweaty to the deejay at gay bars, and casual “normalcy”: rolling suitcases onto planes, picking up a magazine to flip through in a waiting room, crowding into an elevator that shoots up thirty stories from a glass lobby, jumping into a heated pool with splashing people, a hot yoga class, and everything encased in a plastic that was supposedly being recycled.
 All of these memories taste like candy, like movement, a way to flit and celebrate evasion, a way to feel joy in urbane limbo.
 It feels like we were playing pretend.